Crockpot Apple Butter Recipe

 Making crockpot apple butter is a great way to use apples you've grown or bought in bulk during apple season.
 Imperfect-looking apples make perfectly delicious apple butter and you may be able to pick them up for less from vendors who are making culls.
 In fact, using a variety of apples will give your apple butter the best flavor.

+Apple butter is thicker than applesauce and it is spiced.
+You will be evaporating water from it as it cooks, concentrating the flavor and thickening the consistency.
 It can be used like jam on toast for breakfast.
 You can also use apple butter as a condiment with pork or a secret ingredient for gourmet grilled cheese sandwiches.
 Apple butter requires quite a bit of time for cooking down the apples, which makes your slow cooker a good tool for the job.
 You will need a crockpot that is 4 quarts or larger.

 For one batch of crockpot apple butter, you will need: